A Guide to Making Plaster Soft Bait Molds & Swimbait Molds

 - Now you need a pouring hole.
 You can use a scraper from the craft store if you want.
 You can now use the scraper to scrape away at the pouring hole from the inside out.
 This entails scraping from the edge of the mold cavity toward the edge of the mold.
 Do this on both ends of the molds so that they will line up.
 Continue scraping until you have a hole big enough to pour plastic through.

 - At this point, you will need to make a venting hole to allow air to escape as the plastic is poured in.
-In order to do this, you need to scrape another hole from the mold cavity to the edge of the mold in a different area.
+To do this, you need to scrape another hole from the mold cavity to the edge of the mold in a different area.
 When you have done this correctly, you should have two holes running from the mold cavity to the edge of the mold; these will be your venting and pouring hole.

 - You can coat the inside of your molds now with the sealant and then let it dry.
 You can also coat around the outside of the hole in case you overfill it, or you miss the hole.
-This will prevent the overflow plastic from mixing with the plaster, so you can use it later.
+This will prevent the overflow of plastic from mixing with the plaster, so you can use it later.

 How to Use A 2 Part Mold